maxx-007/Report-on-Bombers-and-Related-Tools/README.md

     API Security: Ensure SMS API providers have robust security measures in place.
     Rate Limiting: Enforce limits on the number of SMS messages that can be sent.
+    Monitoring: Use monitoring tools to track and analyze SMS traffic patterns.
     Validation: Validate phone numbers and implement CAPTCHA to prevent abuse.

 Tool 3: wbomb.py

     Repository: wbomb.py
-    Description: A Python-based email bomber tool designed to flood an email address with messages.
+    Description: wbomb.py is an email bomber script that floods an email address with a high volume of emails.
+It uses Python's standard libraries to perform the bombing.

+Features:

+    Basic email bombing functionality.
+    Allows customization of the email content and number of emails sent.
+    Uses standard email libraries in Python.

 Installation: